dalemyers/xcrun/README.md

     xcrun simctl list runtimes

-With this module you can print the result of:
+With this module you can simply do:

-    isim.list_runtimes()
+    from isim import Runtime
+    print(Runtime.list_all())

 Most functions are on the item that they affect.
 So instead of running something on a device like: